 \section{Introduction}

 The rise of online job platforms has dramatically transformed the hiring landscape.
-Applicants now have the ability to apply to a large number of jobs with minimal effort, resulting in job postings often receiving an overwhelming number of applications.
-To manage this influx, many employers rely on algorithmic tools to aid in the screening process --- three-fourths of employers in the United States use automated tools to screen candidates \citep{fuller2021hidden}.
+Applicants can now apply to a vast number of jobs with minimal effort, resulting in job postings often receiving an overwhelming volume of applications.
+To manage this influx, many employers rely on algorithmic tools to aid in the screening process---three-fourths of employers in the United States use automated tools to screen candidates \citep{fuller2021hidden}.
 These tools range from simple keyword filters to advanced machine learning models that evaluate answers to interview questions \citep{raghavan2020mitigating}.
-Research has shown that algorithmic recommendations can improve job fill rates \citep{horton2017effects}, demonstrating their potential to enhance labor market efficiency.
-Despite these benefits, the increasing reliance and widespread adoptions on algorithmic systems raises questions about their implications on resulting outcomes for both firms and applicants.
+While research has shown that algorithmic recommendations can improve job fill rates \citep{horton2017effects}, demonstrating their potential to enhance labor market efficiency, the increasing reliance on and widespread adoption of these systems raise questions about their implications for labor market outcomes.

 While larger firms may be able to develop such algorithmic systems in-house, many firms employ tools provided by external vendors (e.g., LinkedIn, HireVue, ThriveMap, etc.).
 This can result in multiple firms using the \textit{same} algorithm, which raises fundamental questions about competition and efficiency in hiring outcomes in such settings.
 This scenario where multiple agents leverage the same algorithm is referred to as \textit{algorithmic monoculture}, a term which draws parallels to the agricultural practice of cultivating a single crop species, which can lead to vulnerabilities such as disease outbreaks due to lack of diversity.
 Similarly, algorithmic monoculture can create inefficiencies and homogenization in hiring outcomes.
 Recent studies have highlighted potential risks associated with this phenomenon, including reduced firm utility and adverse effects on applicant welfare \citep{kleinberg2021algorithmic,bommasani2022picking,peng2023monoculture}.
 In this paper, we consider a setting where algorithmic monoculture exists, and we evaluate how firms can make \textit{strategic} interview and hiring decisions to mitigate inefficiencies.